 It's moving day!
-My new blog is Life Under the Sun.
+My new blog is Pinch of Clay.
 All new and previous posts will appear over there now.
+Please come by and visit.
+All posts from this site will be available there as well.

 Wednesday, September 2, 2009